 Whether you’re an employer trying to understand the benefits you’re offering to your team, or an employee trying to determine what benefits will suit your needs, it’s worth exploring what an FSA brings to the table.
 Let’s dive in.

 A flexible spending account, or HCFSA — or most commonly known as FSA — is an account eligible employees allocate pre-tax money to throughout the year.
 They then use funds in that account to pay for certain out-of-pocket health care costs.

 An employee elects how much money they want to allocate, then the money is deducted from that employee’s paycheck over the duration of the year.
 Because it’s pre-tax income, there can be significant savings when using FSA funds over money from your checking account.

 Unlike the HSA and the HRA, which are designated for higher out-of-pocket costs (typically, high-deductible health plans), FSAs are available for use with most types of health insurance plans.

 Before the Affordable Care Act (ACA) was enacted, employers selected the maximum annual election.
-However, after the ACA took effect, the IRS set an annual FSA maximum limit of $2,500.
+However, after the ACA took effect, the IRS set an annual FSA maximum limit.
 Moving forward, the IRS can modify that limit every year to adjust for cost of living.
 In 2021, the annual limit was raised to $2,750.